linode/docs/docs/guides/applications/social-networking/create-an-aggregate-blog-using-planet-venus-on-ubuntu-12-04-precise-pangolin/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'The Planet Venus feed aggregator provides an overview of a community by collecting all feeds produced by a community.'
+description: 'In this guide, learn how to use The Planet Venus feed aggregator to provide an overview of your community by collecting all feeds produced by a community in Ubuntu 12.04 "Precise Pangolin".'
 keywords: ["planet", "blogs", "aggregator", "feed", "rss"]
 tags: ["ubuntu"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'